atharva2001b/Word-Scrabble/README.md

 # Word-Scrabble
 This is project which finds the match percent of the word horizontally and/or vertically, in a given character pointer 2d Vector array.
 C++ concepts such as Pointers and Vectors are highlighted.
-It gives implementation of gid traversing in c++.
+It gives implementation of grid traversing in c++.

 ## Relevance
 - this project highlights use of 2d character pointer vector array.